clemsonciti/palmetto-examples/GROMACS/README.md

 # GROMACS

 - Gromacs is an architecture-specific software.
-It performs best when installed and configured on the specific hardware.
+It performs best when installed and configured for the specific hardware.

 ## Using pre-built versions of GROMACS

-Palmetto comes with GROMACS pre installed as a module, these can be found with the module command
+Palmetto comes with different versions of GROMACS installed as modules, these can be found with the module command

 ```
 $ module avail gromacs